astrotars/stream-android-custom-timeline/README.md

 }
 ```

 The `backend` is a mock implementation that simple stores the users in an object.
-We won't go into this here, but refer to source if interesting and be sure to back this with a real implementation.
+We won't go into this here, but refer to source if interesting and be sure to back this with a real implementation in your production application.

 Once we have our users we build our list and bind a click listener.
 This listener will pop open an alert dialog that allows us to follow a user.
 If a user chooses to follow a user we call `FeedService.follow`: